• Skip to primary navigation

 Apple and butternut squash muffins are a great, healthy fall treat - delicious for breakfast or packing in school lunches!

-But of course I still wanted to bring you something tasty: these apple and butternut squash muffins!
+Today I'm excited to share these apple and butternut squash muffins!

 These apple and winter squash muffins were big winners!
 They are soft and super moist - that fruit puree really keeps them light and tender.